 If you need assistance please call us.
-We have guaranteed entry.
+We will have guaranteed entry.

 The World's Most Beautiful Ultramarathon: This year's route will be the same as the one used since 2004.
 Runners will veer off left onto Noordhoek Road (Chapman's Peak Drive) at the foot of Ou Kaapse Weg after passing through Sun Valley, and then head through Noordhoek and Hout Bay to Constantia Nek.

 - Start point : Main Road in Newlands.